 Enjoying consultative status with the ECOSOC, the CETIM supports social movements of the Global South in gaining access to the United Nations human rights protection mechanisms and participating in the drafting of new international human rights norms.
 It also carries out information and training work on human rights with its partners and the general public.

 The CETIM includes a documentation center open to the public.
 With its 3,000 volumes and 200 periodicals by a vast range of authors, it concentrates on topics such as development, the environment, trade, foreign debt, food sovereignty, transnational corporations and human rights, among many others.

-“There is not a develped world and an underdevelped world but a single world badly developed.”
+“There is not a developed world and an underdeveloped world but a single world badly developed.”